davido/gerrit-buildbot-plugin/src/main/resources/Documentation/cmd-get.md

 :	Name of the project to trigger a build for.
 The project must be
 	configured in `$gerrit_site/etc/buildbot.config` file.

-`--platform`
+`--platform` (deprecated, use --os instead)
 :	Platform to get task for.

+`--os`
-Currently platforms are hard coded and must
+:       Operating system.
+Currently OS values are hard coded and must
-	be one from `windows`, `linux` or `mac`.
-In future platform would be configurable and can be set on project base.
+	be one from `Windows`, `Linux` or `MacOSX`.
+In future OS would be configurable and can be set on project base.

 `--id`